katie-roberts/presentations/BBCMicroservicesInTheWild/README.md

 How nitro and Orb / orbit are used by pages.
 How different teams can look after these

 How sometimes we have "must update now" to latest versions (move from Orb to Orbit) - and yes this can be an inconvenience, however, we get a lot of benefits.

+Problem of communication - ensuring that we don't reinvent the wheel.

 Specialists working on specific areas of the sites - allows developers more scope to work on / improve the areas which they are working on.